SolverStoppingJulia/Stopping.jl/docs/src/howtostate.md

 @test state2.current_time == 1.0
 ```

-The GenericState has two functions: update! and reinit!
+The GenericState has two functions: update! and reinit!.
 update! is used to update entries of the State:
 ```
 update!(state1, current_time = 1.0)
 @test state1.current_time == 1.0
 ```
-Note that the update select the relevant entries
+Note that the update select the relevant entries:
 ```
 update!(state1, fx = 1.0) #does nothing as there are no fx entry
 @test state1.current_time == 1.0 && state1.x == ones(2)